lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

     {{google-map ... markerController='map/my-marker'}}
     ```

-...and voila, now your records/objects will be used correctly and updated if the markers are draggable.
+...and voila, now your records/objects will be used correctly and updated if the markers are draggable and the user moves them.

 ## Views

 ### Introduction

-As for controllers, you do not need to extend and define the views to be used, but it can be useful if you need to listen for the click event for example.
+You do not need to define and extend the views to be used with your controllers, but defining them can be useful if you need to listen for the `click` event, for example.

-All views are injected in `app/views/google-map` path when the application is built.
-Let's say for example that you want to extend the `marker` view in `app/views/my-marker.js`:
+All views are injected in the `app/views/google-map` path when the application is built.
+Let's say for example that you wanted to extend the `marker` view in `app/views/my-marker.js`:

 ```js
 import GoogleMapMarkerView from './google-map/marker';